-Warning: Throughout this section it will be assumed that all users are members of the bz\canusewhines group, membership in which is required in order to use the Whining system.
-You can easily make all users members of the bz\canusewhines group by setting the User RegExp to ".\" (without the quotes).
+Warning: Throughout this section it will be assumed that all users are members of the bz_canusewhines group, membership in which is required in order to use the Whining system.
+You can easily make all users members of the bz_canusewhines group by setting the User RegExp to "." (without the quotes).

-Also worth noting is the bz\canusewhineatothers group.
+Also worth noting is the bz_canusewhineatothers group.
 Members of this group can create whines for any user or group in Bugzilla using an extended form of the whining interface.
-Features only available to members of the bz\canusewhineatothers group will be noted in the appropriate places.
+Features only available to members of the bz_canusewhineatothers group will be noted in the appropriate places.

 Note: For whining to work, a special Perl script must be executed at regular intervals.
-More information on this is available in installation-whining.
+More information on this is available in Whining.

 Note: This section does not cover the whineatnews.pl script.
-See installation-whining-cron for more information on The Whining Cron.
+See Whining at Untriaged Bugs for more information on The Whining Cron.

-3.11.1 The Event
+4.11.1 The Event